 The threshold effect refers to the phenomenon in which when an economic parameter reaches a specific value, another economic parameter suddenly turns to other forms of development.
 It is common in the field of environmental research.
-Scholars both domestic and overseas have studied the threshold effect of environmental factors from multiple perspectives, mainly including technological innovation, total factor productivity, environmental regulation and enterprise investment efficiency, although the selection of various research indicators is different and the final results are also different, most of the research results show that the impact of environmental regulation on enterprise investment and production is the result of the comprehensive comparison of positive and negative effects.
+Scholars both domestic and overseas have studied the threshold effect of environmental factors from multiple perspectives, mainly including technological innovation, total factor productivity, environmental protection investment, and carbon emissions.
+In the literature on environmental regulation and enterprise investment efficiency, although the selection of various research indicators is different and the final results are also different, most of the research results show that the impact of environmental regulation on enterprise investment and production is the result of the comprehensive comparison of positive and negative effects.